writethedocs/www/docs/conf/na/2017/writing-day.rst

 Write Write the Docs on Writing Day
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 This year we're also running a session where you can help improve your favourite website.
-Yup, you can brainstorm improvements, write helpful content and posts or just magically improve `Write the Docs <http://www.writethedocs.org>`_.
+Yup, you can brainstorm improvements, write helpful content and posts, or just magically improve `Write the Docs <http://www.writethedocs.org>`_.

-Ideally you'll already be familiar with GitHub and writing in plain text (markdown or restructured text), but we'll be there to help out if you're not.
-And if you'd rather write in Google Docs or program in python or jinja we've got you covered.
+If you're writing text to add to the website, ideally you'll already be familiar with GitHub and writing in plain text (markdown or restructured text), but we'll be there to help out if you're not.

+If you'd rather brainstorm a content reorganization in Google Docs, improve our python scripts or our jinja templates we've got plenty to do there as well.

 Here are a few things we'll be working on on writing day, reach out to `@plaindocs <https://twitter.com/plaindocs>`_ or `@meker <https://twitter.com/meker>`_ if you have any questions or more suggestions.

-Brainstorm User Oriented Architechture
+Brainstorm user oriented architecture
 =======================================

-Site is very content type based – find ways to introduce user-oriented labels considering audience.
+The website is currently organised around meetups, conferences, guides, etc – find ways to introduce user-oriented labels considering audience.
 Who is coming to the site, why?
 What are the goals of the site?

 - Learn about docs
 - Get involved with the community